 The conditioning took place between day 42 and 62 of age and lasted twelve days, with two trials per day and at least three hours between trials on the same day.
-Piglets were habituated to the test room for 10 minutes, by pen, two days before the start of the conditioning.
+Piglets were habituated to the test room for 10 min, by pen, two days before the start of the conditioning.
 All piglets (H and H+) were subjected to the same conditioning.
 The experimental design of the conditioning is already published in an article dedicated to the study of anticipatory behaviour (Villain, Hazard, et al., 2020).

 Briefly, all piglets were individually trained to learn to associate two different stimuli with the arrival of two different (pseudo)-social partners: either two pen mates (partner = Conspecifics) or a familiar human (partner = Human).
-When entering the room, the piglets and the partner(s) would remain in the room for two minutes.
-Specifically, when the human was the partner, the human entered, sat on a bucket and positively interacted with the piglet for two minutes, in the same manner as additional contacts was provided to the H+ piglets during the previous period (see above section) (figure 1).
-Therefore, at the beginning of the conditioning phase, H+ piglets were already familiar with the human, whereas H piglets were unfamiliar with the human and only became familiar during the conditioning.

-The same sessions occurred in both treatment groups (H and H+).
-It was thus excepted that, at the end of the conditioning, all piglets would be familiar with the human, but with a different degree in H+ and H- piglets, due to a different time of exposure (H+: period of positive handling at weaning + conditioning, H: conditioning only).
+When entering the room, the piglets and the partner(s) would remain in the room for 2 min.
+Specifically, when the human was the partner, the human entered, sat on a bucket and positively interacted with the piglet for 2 min, in the same manner as additional contacts was provided to the H+ piglets during the previous period (see above section) (figure 1).
+Therefore, at the beginning of the conditioning, H+ piglets were already familiar with the human and procedure, whereas H piglets were unfamiliar with the human.
+During the conditioning, the same sessions occurred in both treatment groups (H and H+).
+After the conditioning, all piglets were familiar with the human, but treatment groups had a different time of exposure to them.
 Sessions of reunions with social partners were not studied here because they were part of an analysis on vocal expression of positive anticipation reported earlier (Villain, Hazard, et al., 2020).

-For every second trial, the two-minute reunions with the human were analysed by the same person:

-trials number 2, 4, 6, 8, 10 and 11 (see behavioural analyses section).
+For every second trial, the 2 min reunions with the human were analysed by the same person: trials number 2, 4, 6, 8, 10 and 11 (see behavioural analyses section).